 Marc Ratcliffe is a multi-award-winning trainer, author and education entrepreneur.
 He is the CEO and founder of MRWED Training and Assessment, a private RTO that specialises in Trainer Training.
 He is a strong advocate for "edu-tainment" and believes that learner involvement and fun are integral to student success.
 He has delivered over 300 training and assessment courses since 2000 and continues to be an in-demand conference speaker and workshop facilitator, having presented at more than 50 conferences in a dozen countries in the past decade and was recently named as the winner of the “Best Training and Development Leadership” Award for 2017 at the World Training and Development Congress in Mumbai.

-Also speaking at: NVPDW: Quality Outcomes for Students
+Also speaking at: Focus Week: Designing Quality Training

 Also speaking at: Velg2Go: QLD Schools Mentoring